haakwi/mlautomation/README.md

 Please refer to the seldon documentation in [Seldon serving models](https://docs.seldon.io/projects/seldon-core/en/latest/workflow/serving.html) for more details.

-# Accessing the Monitoring UI
+# Accessing the Monitoring UI :part_alternation_mark:

 The Grafana UI can be accessed via: **http://IP_ADDRESS/monitoring/**.